miguelmota/miguelmota.github.io/blog/_posts/2016-04-22-getting-started-with-rxjs.md

 tags: [JavaScript, RxJS, Observables, FRP, Functional Reactive Programming]
 description: A guide in to the world of Functional Reactive Programming with RxJS.
 ---
-[RxJS](https://github.com/Reactive-Extensions/RxJS) is a JavaScript implementation of the *Reactive Extensions (Rx)*, a model originally developed at Microsoft.
+[RxJS](https://github.com/ReactiveX/rxjs) is a JavaScript implementation of the *Reactive Extensions (Rx)*, a model originally developed at Microsoft.
 RxJS is library that allows you to compose asynchronous and event-based programs using *Observables*.
 An Observable is similar to the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) where there is a *Publisher* and *Subscriber*.
 The Publisher emits values, and whoever is subscribed to it will receive them.
 In RX, the publisher is called the Observerable and the subscriber is called the Observer.
 But an Observable is much more, it also behaves like the [Iterator pattern](https://en.wikipedia.org/wiki/Iterator_pattern) where it provides fine control over how to traverse over the data.
 The Iterator pattern decouples traversal algorithms from it's container.
 In the Publisher/Subscriber pattern, the publishes *pushes* values to it's subscriber and the subscriber is forced to take in all the data as it comes it.
 In the Iterator pattern, you can *pull* the values from the collection of data but there isn't a way to push new data to it, otherwise you'd have to poll and that's very inefficient.
 The Observable is a combination of the Observer pattern and the Iterator pattern.
 Streams of events are called Observables and subscribers to those events are called Observers.
 Values in an Observable stream are separated by time instead of by memory.

 Observables are also like [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), but on steriods.
 Promises can only return a single value, and they can't be cancelled once in flight.
 An Observable can return multiple values and can also be cancelled when needed.

 In JavaScript you're familiar with the event emitter pattern which is practically the same as the Publisher/Subscribe pattern.
 The downside of the event emitter pattern is that there are usually always side effects and there is no way to return a value from the callback.
 Event emitters are not treated like first-class citizens which means an event emitter can't be passed as an argument, so a series of events such as clicks can't be passed around.
 The other downside is that you will miss emitted events if the listeners are registered too late.
 There is no way to *replay* historical events.
 We will cover how Observables handle all this as we go through the examples.

+RxJS is sometimes referred to *"the [lodash](https://lodash.com/) for events"*.

 ## An Observable is like a water hose

 You can think of an Observable as a variable that constantly emits values similarily like a waterhose spilling out water, and someone is controlling the facuet knob determing precisely when to emit water.
 However the person emitting water knows that California is in a drought and doesn't want to get a hefty fine by the city for wasting water so he only emits water when someone has connected the receiving end of he water hose to their water jug.
-The person connected to the water hose can connect filters and maybe merge a hose outputting Kool-Aid to transform the stream so that it the end he has a jug full of filtered Kool-Aid water so satisfy his thirst.
+The person connected to the water hose can connect filters, and maybe even merge a hose outputting Kool-Aid to transform the stream, so that it the end he has a jug full of filtered Kool-Aid water.
+You can merge, filter, and transform Observable streams the same way.

 ## Reactive Programming